 Here are three ways to cope the next time your throat's feeling sore:

-#1: Coat your throat.
+1: Coat your throat.
 The standard remedy of a tablespoon of honey in warm water with lemon is a good natural remedy, says Dr. Asher.
 "You want to look for things that coat your throat," he adds, because they soothe irritation.
-He also recommends slippery elm lozenges and Organic Throat Coat Tea from Traditional Medicinals, which contains the anti-inflammatory herb licorice.
+He also recommends slippery elm lozenges and Throat Coat Tea by Traditional Medicinals, which contains the anti-inflammatory herb licorice.

 Alternatively, you can take a few tested-and-true cold prevention products sold at natural food stores.
-"Zinc does nothing for colds," Dr. Asher says, but he does like a Canadian product called Cold-FX, which contains a proprietary blend of compounds from ginseng, and another called Umcka, derived from an African herb called Pelargonium sidoides.
+"Zinc does nothing for colds," Dr. Asher says, but he does like a productd called Umcka, derived from an African herb called Pelargonium sidoides.
 The latter has also been found effective at preventing sinusitis and bronchitis.
 "In my own practice, I've found it's pretty amazing," he says.